thinkin9/thinkin9.github.io/_posts/2020-12-26-Codeforces_Round_#689_(Div.2).markdown

     * the string may only contain characters 'a', 'b', or 'c'
     * the maximum length of a substring of this string that is a palindrome does not exceed k
 2. **Thinkin9**
-    * There is no case that has a substring palindrome if the order of string is sequential
+    * There is no case that has a substring palindrome if the order of string is sequential repeated
     Because the string is ordered repeatedly through three different characters, 'a', 'b', and 'c'
 3. **Code**
     ```cpp